-Join Anastasia McCune for an in-depth discussion in this video Using Flash instead of HTML to build a web presence, part of Up and Running with Flash Professional.
+Join Anastasia McCune for an in-depth discussion in this video Using Flash instead of HTML to build a web presence, part of Learning Flash Professional.

 Flash and HTML are both powerful tools for building a web presence.…They can work independently or together, so let's take a look at how they interact.…In my Exercise Files, I've opened up the file called fastLittleCars.html in a browser.…It's a very simple webpage for the fictional website Fast Little Cars.com.…As you can see, it's just got a header image, some fake navigation links on the…left, and some text.…Now, let's say I want to add a Flash piece to my website, maybe an animation, a…game or something else pertinent to my site.…